Areas of Application

 NGX-SBI bearings for outer ring rotation can be lubricated via the radial annular groove on the inner ring.

 For relubrication via the lubrication groove, it is recommended to completely fill the lubrication groove with grease.
-The bearing lubrication bore should be close to the housing lubrication channel.
+The bearing lubrication bore should be close to the lubrication channel of the housing.

 Height Tolerances H1 and H2